Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Alcúdia

-The real treat, however, is the vibrant market in Alcúdia’s old town held every Tuesday and Sunday on the Paseo Mare de Déu de la Victòria and surrounding streets.
-Here you’ll find a large number of stalls with juicy fruit sourced from across the island, textiles, and artisan handicrafts.
-While I didn’t buy anything on this occasion, pursuing the stalls was the perfect way to enjoy this sunny Sunday morning and occupied about an hour of the stop.
+The real highlight, however, is the vibrant market held every Tuesday and Sunday on Paseo Mare de Déu de la Victòria.
+Stalls with juicy fruit sourced from across the island, textiles, and artisan handicrafts fill the surrounding streets, and while I didn’t make a purchase perusing the wares was the perfect way to occupy an hour during this sunny Sunday morning.

 People walking on a tree-lined street with historical buildings in Mallorca on a sunny day.

-Given that the time you’ll spend in Alcúdia is one of the longer stops on this 8-hour tour of Mallorca, I’d recommend getting a bite to eat here before you need to return to the coach.
-My best friend and I ate paella at The Corner, but after receiving an onslaught of some of the worst reviews I’ve ever seen on TripAdvisor it appears to be permanently closed.
-I really didn’t find the food to be that bad, but nonetheless you can still try this traditional Spanish dish at Restaurante Fonda Llabrés, which has mildly better reviews than The Corner.
-The timing of this stop is tricky, because the really fantastic spots like Restaurant Celler Ca'n Costa don’t open until later in the afternoon when you’ll already be on your way to Port de Pollença.
-That being said, expect to eat average food from one of the café’s catering to tourists which thus opens early—since authentic Spanish spots will likely be opening in the late morning anyways—and you won’t be disappointed.
-If your heart is set on enjoying delectable paella don’t worry, you’ll be cooking some yourself on the third day of this itinerary anyways!
+Given Alcúdia is one of the longer stops on this 8-hour tour of Mallorca, grab a bite to eat before returning to the coach.
+I ate paella at The Corner, but after receiving some of the worst reviews I’ve ever seen on TripAdvisor it appears to be permanently closed.
+I didn’t find the food to be that bad, but nonetheless you can try this traditional Spanish dish at Restaurante Fonda Llabrés, which has mildly better reviews.

 Port de Pollença